stefan-it/xlm-v-experiments/README.md

 # Weights conversion

 At the moment, XLM-V is not officially integrated into `fairseq` library, but the model itself can be loaded with it.
+But here's an open
+[merge requests](https://github.com/facebookresearch/fairseq/pull/4958) that adds model and usage readme into `fairseq`.

 The first author of the XLM-V paper, Davis Liang, [tweeted](https://twitter.com/LiangDavis/status/1618738467315531777) about the model weights, so they can be downloaded via: